Get on the water

 Continuing south from Fanari and passing the lighthouse, there will soon be some tiny coves with small beaches.
 Interesting for a swim and exploring some caves could be Kamaroules, which are small sea caves.

-After having passed the busy beach of the Mediterranee hotel, you will reach Paliostifada beach: Small but charming, with sun beds, umbrellas and a canteen for drinks and snacks.
+After having passed the busy beach of the Mediterranee hotel, you will reach Paliostafida beach: It is small but charming, with sunbeds, umbrellas and a canteen for drinks and snacks.

 Makris Gialos: This is one of the most beautiful beaches on Kefalonia.
 With golden, fine sand and clear blue sea, it is situated below pine trees in Lassi.
-At Makris Gialos you will find sun beds, umbrellas and every kind of water sports you can wish for.
-The beach bar serves also to the sun bed area, if you want.
-There are toilet facilities, changing huts and showers.
+At Makris Gialos you will find sunbeds, umbrellas and every kind of water sports you can wish for.
+The beach bar serves also to the sunbed area if you like.
+Furthermore, there are toilet facilities, changing huts and showers.

 Platis Gialos: Platis Gialos is situated right next to Makris Gialos.
 With the same soft sand and beautiful clear sea, it is much shorter.
 These two beaches are separated from each other only by a rock formation.